Getting sick in ancient Greece

-At first, Greek doctors, like the Egyptians and Indians, believed that demons caused diseases, and that gods – like the god of medicine, Apollo‘s son Asclepius, could cure diseases.
+At first, Greek doctors, like the Egyptians and Indians, believed that demons caused diseases, and that gods like the god of medicine, Apollo‘s son Asclepius, could cure diseases.
 Greek healers tried to cure patients using sacrifice and prayer.
-People often bought models of the part of their body that was sick to leave at Asclepius’ shrine, as a way of letting the god know what to fix.
+People often bought models of the part of their body that was sick to leave at Asclepius’ shrine.
+That was how they let the god know what to fix.

 Ancient Greek medicines

 At the same time, though, Greek doctors did use medicines that worked.
 They used wine, opium, and henbane to help with pain and toothache, and they used aloe (originally from Egypt) to cure burns.
 They used crushed garlic to disinfect cuts, and mint tea to help with stomach aches.

 But by around 500 BC, Greek doctors became more interested in using scientific observation and logic to figure out what caused diseases and what you could do about them.
 Slowly Greek doctors worked out a logical system for understanding disease.

 The main collection of writings about Greek medicine is the Hippocratic Writings.
 They’re named after the first and most famous of these doctors, Hippocrates (hih-POH-krat-ees).